evavanweenen/riskadjustment/README.md

 To create descriptives of the dataset, run [descriptives.py](../blob/main/descriptives.py).

 ### Nationwide Readmissions Database (NRD)
 The data used for this project is the Nationwide Readmissions Database.
+This dataset is not open source, and has to be bought.

 More information about this database can be found at https://www.hcup-us.ahrq.gov/db/nation/nrd/nrddbdocumentation.jsp